ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 ImagesClassList[]=image
 ```

-If the `--image-content-types` option is not specified, the default setting `image` will be used.
+If the `--image-content-types` option is not specified, the default setting `image` is used.

 !!! note